Buffalo Market

 Key considerations for buying a condo in Buffalo include: Review at least 3 years of HOA meeting minutes for hidden issues; Check the reserve fund percentage (ideally 70%+ funded); Verify what insurance the HOA covers vs. what you need.
 Also watch for red flags like HOA with less than 50% reserves and Multiple units for sale in same building (could indicate problems).

-Homes in Buffalo currently spend an average of 10 days on market.
-This indicates a fast-moving market where you need to be prepared to act quickly.
+Homes in Buffalo currently spend an average of 60 days on market.
+This is typical for a balanced market with reasonable time to make decisions.

-With a median price of $190K and homes spending an average of 10 days on market, Buffalo is currently a buyer's market.
-There's currently 10.0 months of inventory available.
+With a median price of $255K and homes spending an average of 60 days on market, Buffalo is currently a balanced market.
+There's currently 5.5 months of inventory available.

 Condos typically appreciate more slowly than single-family homes but offer lower entry costs and maintenance.
 Location within the building matters - higher floors and better views command premiums.